PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 }
 ```

-For `canInit`, we simply return `true` to pass the validation of request eligibility, and so does the `canonicalRequest`.
-Since we don't need to do anything on `stopLoading`, we just leave it empty.
-Now we are gonna focus on `startLoading` method.
-We need a property to store the request and verify it later.
-We can simply use a closure property to achieve that.
+For `canInit`, we straightforwardly return `true`, ensuring the request is valid, and the same logic applies to `canonicalRequest`.
+As there's no need for any specific action in `stopLoading`, it remains empty.
+Our primary focus then shifts to the `startLoading` method.
+We'll require a property to capture and later verify the request.
+This can be achieved using a closure property.

 ```swift
 private class URLProtocolStub: URLProtocol {